Wachau: Dürnstein

-Other towns

-Other important places in the valley are:

 Willendorf

 Willendorf, 21 km from Krems, is the place where the primitive naked statue called the "Venus of Willendorf" - made in chalkstone, 11 cm long - was discovered in 1908.
 One of the preeminent examples of prehistoric art, it is widely considered to be a fertility goddess.
 The statue is estimated to be 25,000 years old and is now on display at the Natural History Museum in Vienna; a replica is seen in the museum in Willendorf.

-A postage stamp of Euro value 3.75 of the Venus von Willendorf was released on August 7, 2008 to mark the 100-year celebrations since the discovery of the Venus.
+A postage stamp of Euro value 3.75 of the Venus von Willendorf was released on August 7, 2008, to mark the 100-year celebrations since the discovery of the Venus.

 Artstetten-Pöbring

 Artstetten-Pöbring is a small town in the Melk district most known for Artstetten Castle, which is noted for its many onion-shaped domes.
 The castle has been refurbished many times over the past 700 years.
 It is famous for the fact that the Archduke Franz Ferdinand was the former owner of the castle.
 A museum in the castle has pictures of the life history of "the one and only Duke" and his wife during their stay in the castle.
 The duke and his wife were assassinated during their visit to Sarajevo, which triggered World War I. The castle also houses their tomb.